yeehaa123/elab/CHAT/collections.md

 + visualization

++ Together with Weyeser we will develop data minig tools to search for and discover new patterns and knowledge in governmental and heritage collections.

 At the same time, governments, municipalities and cultural institutions increasingly share their data openly online.
 A good example of this development in the field of cultural heritage is our partner in this